Organic Caramel Corn Without Corn Syrup

-If you're looking for more homemade snacks, try Pink Himalayan Sea Salt Popcorn, Honey Roasted Cashews, or Honey Sesame Dark Chocolate Bark.
+If you're looking for more homemade snacks, try Pink Himalayan Sea Salt Popcorn, Honey Roasted Cashews, Honey Sesame Dark Chocolate Bark, or Hot Honey Roasted Walnuts.

 Why You'll Love This Recipe

-Organic Ingredients: I use organic popcorn in this recipe for Organic Caramel Corn!
-It is also free of corn syrup and seed oils as well so you can smile with every bite!
+- Organic Ingredients: This homemade caramel corn is also free of corn syrup and seed oils as well so you can smile with every bite!

 Ingredients